AggressivelyMeows/Cloudflare-Images-ShareX-uploader/README.md

 ### Why?
 Images is a new product from Cloudflare that allows you to upload images onto their CDN without needing a S3 bucket.
 It also comes with the ability to setup variants to make it easier for different sizes.
 Combining ShareX's ease of use with Image's speed and file-size optimizations, you can cut down on your screenshot folder's size pretty nicely.

+This does require an active subscription to Images, as well as an API key that can edit images.

 ### How?
 While it is possible to directly upload to CF images via ShareX, we use a Worker solution here to allow for an extra layer of security + portability.